AdobeDocs/certification.en/help/certifications/aem/aem-assets-p-developer.md

 **Now that you have successfully logged in, the following links will be directly accessible.**

-**Take a practice test**

-We recommend taking the free practice test before you start.
-You'll have unrestricted access to all available practice tests for Adobe's expert-level exams.

-Our practice tests are all developed from the same blueprint as the live exams.
-The practice test will help you understand the topics covered in the live exam.

-Please remember that passing a practice test does not guarantee you will pass the certification exam.

-Go to the [Adobe Certification Exam Prep Portal](https://www.certmetrics.com/adobe/candidate/gmetrix_sso.aspx){target="_blank"} now to take a practice test.

 **Take the certification exam**

 Adobe uses two vendors to administer proctored exams: PSI and Examity.
 PSI offers two options for taking exams: test center and remote online, while Examity only offers the remote online option.